miki151/dumbdroid_build/README.md

 ## Building Dumbdroid GSIs ##

 It is recommended to have at least 32GB of RAM + 32GB of swap, and at least 300GB of free disk space!
+Building from scratch will take around two hours on a high end PC.

 Set up your environment by referring to [LineageOS Wiki](https://wiki.lineageos.org/devices/TP1803/build) (mainly "Install the build packages" and "Install the repo command").